-Practitioners should review goals, experiences, and outcomes at regular intervals based on the needs and preferences of each child and family.
+Practitioners, in partnership with the child and family, should review goals, experiences, and outcomes at regular intervals based on the needs and preferences of each child and family.

-68.1 Goals and supports should be reviewed:

-- · When the child achieves a goal. - When the child and family request new goals. - When the practitioner identifies new goals relevant to the child and family. - When there are significant changes in the life of the child and family (e.g., transition to school, parental supervision, moving house). - At a frequency, and in a manner, that is sufficient for the practitioner delivering the support to make evidence-based recommendations. - At a frequency, and in a manner, that is appropriate to the child and family, and the specific goal. - When there is a change in the family's financial capacity to access services, including changes in available funding. - When there has been no meaningful progress made towards a particular goal across a timeframe when progress was anticipated. - · When any adverse effects occur. - 68.2 At minimum, practitioners should complete a formal review support goals and progress every three months. - 68.3 The timing of reviews should meet the needs of the child and family, including where reporting will inform and/or fulfil requirements for funding and support including through NDIS planning processes and regulatory requirements (e.g., reporting of restrictive practices).
+- 68.1 Goals and supports should be reviewed: - When the child achieves a goal. - When the child and family request new goals. - When the practitioner identifies new goals relevant to the child and family. - When there are significant changes in the life of the child and family (e.g., transition to school, parental supervision, moving house). - At a frequency, and in a manner, that is sufficient for the practitioner delivering the support to make evidence-based recommendations. - At a frequency, and in a manner, that is appropriate to the child and family, and the specific goal. - At a frequency, and in a manner, that complements goal setting and, where relevant, individualised education planning at school. - When there is a change in the family's financial capacity to access services, including changes in available funding. - When there has been no meaningful progress made towards a particular goal across a timeframe when progress was anticipated. - When any adverse effects occur. - 68.2 At minimum, practitioners should complete a formal review of support goals and progress every three months. - The timing of reviews should meet the needs of the child and family, including where reporting will inform and/or fulfil requirements for funding and support including through NDIS planning processes and regulatory requirements (e.g., reporting of restrictive practices).